OlivierLD/raspberry-coffee/NMEA-mux-WebUI/README.md

 # Building and Customizing your own Nav Server

 #### How to customize, extend, enrich the base classes of the `NMEA-multiplexer`.
-Those different versions may come with some WebUI, but this is obviously not mandatory.
+Those different versions may come with some WebUI, but this is obviously not mandatory, and given here as example.
 By WebUI, we mean web pages, and REST services able to communicate with the server.

+At the bottom of those HTTP and REST features in the module of this project named `tiny-http-server`.

 ---

 We want to have a Nav Server:
 - Able to read from different sources (NMEA Serial port, TCP, whatever)
-- Able to compute data
+- Able to compute data (like True Wind with the GPS (COG, SOG), current, etc)
 - Able to send or broadcast data on several channels
-- Able to run even if no WiFi network is available
+- Able to run even if no Internet is available
 - Able to provide a Web Graphical User Interface, accessing server side REST Services
   - From external devices (laptop, tablet, cell-phone) connected on the same network
-  - The network can be the one emitted by the server itself, no Internet required, just WiFi.
+  - The network can be the one emitted by the server itself, _**no**_ Internet required, just WiFi.

 The [`NMEA-multiplexer`](../NMEA-multiplexer/README.md) is able to read, compute, and broadcast data, also accessible from a REST client.